YOUengine Price Hits $0.0045 on Top Exchanges (YOUC)

-YOUengine (CURRENCY:YOUC) traded 7.8% higher against the dollar during the 1-day period ending at 23:00 PM Eastern on August 19th.
-During the last week, YOUengine has traded 177.5% higher against the dollar.
-One YOUengine coin can now be bought for approximately $0.0045 or 0.00000027 BTC on exchanges.
-YOUengine has a market cap of $6.85 million and $4,682.00 worth of YOUengine was traded on exchanges in the last day.
+YOUengine (CURRENCY:YOUC) traded 7.8% higher against the U.S. dollar during the 1 day period ending at 14:00 PM Eastern on August 22nd.
+YOUengine has a total market cap of $6.85 million and approximately $4,682.00 worth of YOUengine was traded on exchanges in the last day.
+Over the last seven days, YOUengine has traded 177.5% higher against the U.S. dollar.
+One YOUengine coin can currently be purchased for approximately $0.0045 or 0.00000027 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.